top of page

 Do you carry or “shlep?”
 Do you aspire to be a kind, responsible person or a “mentsh?”
 Do you merely complain, or do you “kvetsh?”
 The following are new and ongoing Yiddish classes with Reb Yankl.
 For more information, contact Yankl directly via this website (ynkl@bayyiddish.net):

 "Intermediate Yiddish."
-This class is for students with some ability to read, write, and speak.
-It meets Tuesday evenings, 7-9 pm and will run for ten sessions: Sept.
-22 - Nov.
-30. The cost is $300, but as we say, "no one will be turned away for lack of funds!"
-Contact Yankl through this site or Ilana Goldstein at Congregation Kol Tefilah in Santa Cruz: ilana.goldstein@gmail.com
+This class is for students with some ability to read and speak.
+Basic reading skills as well as present tense sentences, using subject pronouns and some adjectives, have been covered in a previous class.
+The class will (probably!) meet Wednesday evenings, 5:30-7 pm and will run for ten sessions: Oct.
+4 - Dec.
+13 (skipping Nov.
+22).
+The cost is $150, but as we say, "no one will be turned away for lack of funds!"
+This means: I ask for a contribution, but all pay what they can, or they don't pay at all!
+Contact Yankl through this site or at jnlvtw@stanford.edu.

 "Reading Yiddish Literature."
 This class is for students with some ability to read Yiddish literature in the original.
 Fluency by no means required -- but a basic ability to read is.
-Some instruction and discussion also takes place in Yiddish.
-Monday evenings, 7-9 pm, ten sessions beginning Sept.
-21, skipping Sept.
-28 (Yom Kippur), and running until Dec.
-7. $300 (but "no one will be turned away...etc.")
+Instruction and discussion take place in a mixture of Yiddish and English.
+Monday evenings, 7:30-9 pm, ten sessions beginning Oct.
+9 and running until Dec.
+11. $300 (but "no one will be turned away...etc.")
+Contact Yankl via this site or at: jnlvtw@comcast.net.

-If the above classes don't work out for you, there are other possibilities in the area...here are some other useful links:
+If the above classes don't work out for you, there are other possibilities in the area...here are some other useful links for online learning:

 Yiddish classes also appear and disappear at Jewish Community Centers in the area: